kloki/finger-and-toes/README.md

 # finger-and-toes
-A fun game to lose som money on.
+A fun game to lose some money on.